MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-484-Home-Health-Services/subpart-C-Organizational-Environment/section-484.102.md

 ##### § 484.102 Condition of participation: Emergency preparedness. #####

-Link to an amendment published at 84 FR 51825, Sept.
-30, 2019.

 The Home Health Agency (HHA) must comply with all applicable Federal, State, and local emergency preparedness requirements.
 The HHA must establish and maintain an emergency preparedness program that meets the requirements of this section.
 The emergency preparedness program must include, but not be limited to, the following elements:

-(a) *Emergency plan.* The HHA must develop and maintain an emergency preparedness plan that must be reviewed, and updated at least annually.
+(a) *Emergency plan.* The HHA must develop and maintain an emergency preparedness plan that must be reviewed, and updated at least every 2 years.
 The plan must do all of the following:

 (1) Be based on and include a documented, facility-based and community-based risk assessment, utilizing an all-hazards approach.